Ubuntu Server

 - (Option) Apache or nginx

-Download the Node.js installation script from https://deb.nodesource.com/ (opens new window).
-The working directory is the home directory.
+Get the Node.js installation script from https://deb.nodesource.com/ (opens new window).
+Work in the home directory.

 $ cd ~